Nonlinear Dynamical Friction from the Doppler-Shifted Equilibrium Memory Kernel: Introduction

-To validate this general formalism, we apply it to the canonical problem of dynamical friction (stopping power) in a collisionless plasma.
+To validate this general formalism, we apply it to the canonical problem of dynamical friction (stopping power) in a uniform plasma.
 This system serves as an ideal testbed due to its known non-trivial features, specifically the transition from Stokes-like drag at low velocities to the $1/v^2$ decay characteristic of the Chandrasekhar limit at high velocities \cite{Chandrasekhar1943, Spitzer1962}.
-While standard kinetic treatments, such as the Balescu-Lenard equation \cite{Balescu1960, Lenard1960} or Landau's collisional theory \cite{LandauKinetics}, often rely on the Markovian approximation, our approach retains the full frequency-dependent structure of the dielectric response \cite{KlimontovichBook, IchimaruBasic}.
+While standard kinetic treatments, such as the Balescu-Lenard equation \cite{Balescu1960, Lenard1960} or the Landau kinetic theory \cite{LandauKinetics}, often rely on the Markovian approximation, our approach retains the full frequency-dependent structure of the dielectric response \cite{KlimontovichBook, IchimaruBasic}.
 We demonstrate that our Doppler-Shifted FDT method accurately reconstructs the complete nonlinear Chandrasekhar curve solely from the thermal noise of a static plasma.
-This bridges the gap between abstract statistical mechanics and practical transport modeling, offering a method akin to modern liquid theory techniques \cite{HansenBook, AllenTildesley} but applied to the complex kinetics of non-ideal plasmas \cite{Daligault2019, Hahm2022}.
+This bridges the gap between abstract statistical mechanics and practical dynamic friction modeling, offering a method akin to modern liquid theory techniques \cite{HansenBook, AllenTildesley} but applied to the complex kinetics of non-ideal plasmas \cite{Daligault2019, Hahm2022}.

 The paper is organized as follows.
 In Sec.
 II, we derive the general Doppler-shifted FDT framework for an arbitrary driven subsystem.
 In Sec.
 III, we apply this theory to the plasma drag problem, analytically deriving the non-Markovian memory kernel and recovering the standard Chandrasekhar limit as the Markovian limit.
 In Sec.
-IV, we detail our Particle-In-Cell (PIC) simulation methodology and present the quantitative validation of our synthetic drag curve against brute-force non-equilibrium benchmarks.
+IV, we detail our Particle-In-Cell (PIC) simulation methodology and present the quantitative validation of our synthetic drag curve against brute-force benchmarks.
 Finally, we conclude in Sec.
-V with implications for efficient transport modeling in dense and complex materials.
+V with implications for efficient equilibrium friction modeling in dense and complex materials.